-UPMI concentrates its effort to assist other ministries and organizations to meet their goal to follow God's command to 'visit those in prison'.
-UPMI provides a resource library for organizations to spread the word of God in all 50 states and internationally.
+United Prison Ministries International concentrates its efforts to assist other ministries and organizations to meet their goal to follow God's command to 'visit those in prison'.
+UPMI provides a resource library for organizations to spread the Word of God in all 50 states and internationally.
 UPMI continues to engage the community, church and strengthen the family, by empowering family members of the incarcerated loved ones as well as church members who are driven to be a part of prison ministry.

-A. Library Resource and Literature Evangelism/Distribution.
+A. Literature Publishing, Printing and Distribution.
 UPMI's literature is American Correctional Association (ACA) certified.

 Staff & Qualifications:

 UPMI Board of Directors meet quarterly.
 UPMI files 990 annually with the IRS.
-UPMI is a certified charity and a 501(c)3 non-profit self-supporting organization that relies on the loving support of its donors.
-UPMI prepares monthly and quarterly financial reports demonstrating a high level of fiscal responsibility, transparency, and technical capacity that meets the needs of project beneficiaries, donors and stakeholders.
+UPMI is a certified charity and a 501(c)(3) non-profit, faith-based, self-supporting organization that relies on the loving support of its donors.
+UPMI prepares monthly and quarterly financial reports, demonstrating a high level of fiscal responsibility, transparency, and technical capacity that meets the needs of project beneficiaries, donors and sponsors.